 The images on this page were taken during the mid 1990’s, the area is now on private land.

 Like many other Cornish Mines Polberro was an amalgamation of several smaller mines which had worked as individual concerns.
 Such as Wheal’s: Kine, Pell, Turnavore, Prosper, Park and Squidler.

-The mine was operational as far back as the 1730’s, its boom time of production was from the mid 1830’s when production peaked at around 30 tons of Tin a month, at this time there were around 450 persons employed.
-In 1846 the mine was visited by Queen Victoria, from then it was known as Royal Polberro Consols.
+The mine was operational as far back as the 1730’s.
+The boom time of production was from the mid 1830’s when production peaked at around 30 tons of Tin a month, at this time there were around 450 persons employed.
+During 1846 the mine was visited by Queen Victoria, from then it was known as Royal Polberro Consols.

-In 1937 a final re-working was attempted, new extensive dressing floors were installed and the engine house was converted for use as the miners dry, the shaft here was deepened reaching a final depth of 182 fathoms making it the deepest mine in St Agnes.
+During 1937 a final re-working was attempted, new extensive dressing floors were installed and the engine house was converted for use as the miners dry.
+The shaft here was deepened reaching a final depth of 182 fathoms making it the deepest mine in St Agnes.
 The mine closed for the last time in 1941, ending all mining activity in the St Agnes area.

-The engine house is in good condition still retaining its roof, the bob wall has been bricked in and the windows are gothic in character some still with the frames in place.
+The engine house is in good condition still retaining its roof.
+The bob wall has been bricked in, also the windows are gothic in character some still with the frames in place.

 As I have already stated this property is on Private Land and should not be entered.